AlexTroshkin/fsharp-dapper/README.md

 ## Queries with temporary tables
 The library provides 2 types of temporary tables, the first type with many columns and the second with one column (for example you need to send a list of identifiers to the query and nothing more)

+At the moment, temporary tables are supported for the following databases:
+- Microsoft SQL Server
+- Sqlite

 ###### Temp table with one column
 ```fsharp
 open FSharp.Data.Dapper